Frequently Asked Questions

 Question: Whatever happened to the Original Sinners graphic novel announced in 2013?

-Answer: Unfortunately, it's been postponed indefinitely.
+Answer: Unfortunately, it's been cancelled.

 Question: Are your characters based on real life people?